TMorville/tmorville.github.io/_finprojects/coin-game.md

 layout: single
 ---

-### Based on a [seminal talk](https://www.youtube.com/watch?v=f1vXAHGIpfc) by Ole Peters I illustrate the fundamental difference between an ergodic and non-ergodic process using a simple coin game.
+### Based on a [seminal talk](https://www.youtube.com/watch?v=f1vXAHGIpfc) by Ole Peters, I illustrate the fundamental difference between an ergodic and non-ergodic process using a simple coin game.

+---

 Game dynamics:

->*At each time step a fair coin is flipped and lands either heads or tails.
+* At each time step a fair coin is flipped and lands either heads or tails.
->*If heads show up, the amount initially gambled will **increase with 60%**.
+* If heads show up, the amount initially gambled will **increase with 60%**.
->*If the coin lands tails, the initial amount will **decrease by 40%**.
+* If the coin lands tails, the initial amount will **decrease by 40%**.

 Plots trajectories of exactly this game, assuming that initial wealth is 1.
 As you add more time steps by sliding the time-bar right, the function iterates the current wealth according to the dynamic explained above.